aws/aws-parallelcluster/docs/source/processes.rst

 General Overview
 ----------------
-A cluster's lifecycle begins after it is created by a user.
+A cluster's life cycle begins after it is created by a user.
 Typically, this is done from the Command Line Interface (CLI).
 Once created, a cluster will exist until it's deleted.
 There are then AWS ParallelCluster daemons running on the cluster nodes mainly